Projective and polynomial superflows. I: Stereographic projection

 If we use now a substitution (\ref{ab-inv}), that is, plug $(x,y,z)\mapsto \tau^{-1}(\alpha,\beta)$ into the above, we obtain exactly the stereographic projection of the vector field $\varpi\bl\varrho\bl\sigma$.
 Indeed, $F(\m{x},t)=x+t\varpi+O(t^2)\bl y+t\varrho+O(t^2)\bl z+t\sigma+O(t^2)$.
 So, $\tau(F(\m{x},t))=\tau(t,\mathbf{a})+O(t^2)$, and the answer follows.\\

-To get a better visualization, we multiply (\ref{true-vec}) by $1-z$; this does not change nor orbits neither directions, but changes the flow (different parametrization of the dame curves).
+To get a better visualization, we multiply (\ref{true-vec}) by $1-z$; this does not change nor orbits neither directions, but changes the flow (different parametrization of the same curves).
 We thus arrive at the vector field

 Or, minding (\ref{ab-inv}), in terms of $(\alpha,\beta)$ this reads as

 This is a vector field on the $(\alpha,\beta)$ plane.
 This is inessential for visualisation, but for purposes described in Section \ref{orth-sub}, note that the true projection of the vector field $\mathcal{X}$ is